Morefre/Decoupled-Data-Consistency-with-Diffusion-Purification-for-Image-Restoration/README.md

 * Code for latent space diffusion model and consistency model will be uploaded soon.

-* Our paper will be presented a the [IMSI Computational Imaging Workshop 2024](https://www.imsi.institute/activities/computational-imaging/).
+* Our paper will be presented at the [IMSI Computational Imaging Workshop 2024](https://www.imsi.institute/activities/computational-imaging/).

 ## References
   * Our implementation is based on [DPS](https://github.com/DPS2022/diffusion-posterior-sampling.git).